About Festival

 Prabhuji, mohi na bisariyo mein jan tero

-O kind Lord never leave me alone, I am by you.
+O Kind Ishwar never leave me alone, I am by you.